DevExpress/dotnet-eud/interface-elements-for-web/articles/document-viewer/viewing-and-navigating/search-for-a-specific-text.md

 ![EUD_HTML5DV_SearchPanel](../../../images/img121841.png)

-The **Search** panel allows you to enter the string to find and specify whether to use case-sensitive search and whether it is required to match the whole word during the search.
-To start search, press ENTER or click the **Search** button.
+The **Search** panel allows you to enter a string to find and specify whether to use case-sensitive search and whether it is required to match the whole word during the search.
+To start the search, press ENTER or click the **Search** button.
 Click **Stop** to stop the search process.
-You can use the **up** and **down** buttons to navigate through the search results in the document.
+You can use the **up** and **down** buttons to navigate the document's search results.

 The **Search** panel displays a list of matching words in the document.
 You can click the item in the **Search Result** list to navigate to the location in the document and highlight the element that contains the match.